zhixingheyi-tian/OAP/docs/Developer-Guide.md

 spark.yarn.numa.enabled true
 ```
 Note: If you are using a customized Spark, there may be conflicts in applying the patch, you may need to manually resolve the conflicts.

+## Use pre-built patched Spark packages

+If you think it is cumbersome to apply patches, you can use our pre-built [spark-2.3.2-bin-hadoop2.7-patched.tgz](spark-2.3.2-bin-hadoop2.7-patched.tgz) to deploy directly.